 Here’s my take on the Valentina Lisitsa affair.

 Lisitsa, a Russian-speaking, Ukrainian-born classical pianist, was scheduled to perform Rachmaninoff’s Piano Concerto No. 2 with the Toronto Symphony Orchestra last week, but she was dropped by the TSO over a series of offensive tweets about ethnic Ukrainians and the ongoing conflict in eastern Ukraine.
-Lisitsa has a social media presence — her reputation was basically made on YouTube — and the inevitable online shitstorm ensued.
+Lisitsa has a social media presence—her reputation was basically made on YouTube—and the inevitable online shitstorm ensued.
 That shitstorm swallowed up Stewart Goodyear, the pianist tapped to replace Lisitsa, who had to bow out in turn.
+(More at Musical Toronto and NPR.)

 In the Globe and Mail, Marcus Gee argues that firing Lisitsa sets a terrible free-speech precedent: arts organizations are poorly equipped to evaluate whether an artist’s views are too offensive.
 But Paul Wells in Maclean’s notes that “there is also precedent for soloists being sent packing because what they were doing outside the hall was too big to park.”
 If arts organizations are poorly equipped to evaluate artists’ views, they’re also too strapped for time and money to deal with the blowback.